 Marco Rubio — Spanish

-U.S Senator Marco Rubio of Florida was born in Miami to Cuban immigrant parents.
+Sen. Marco Rubio of Florida was born in Miami to Cuban immigrant parents.
 He grew up in a Spanish-speaking household and is completely bilingual.
-In 2013, Rubio delivered the Republican response to President Obama’s State of the Union address in both English and Spanish, marking the first time the response was delivered in two languages by the same person.
+In 2013, Rubio delivered the Republican response to President Barack Obama’s State of the Union address in both English and Spanish, marking the first time the response was delivered in two languages by the same person.

 Mitt Romney — French

 Apparently, the ability to speak French can be viewed as a negative attribute in a U.S. presidential candidate.
 At least, that’s how it seemed during the 2012 election cycle, when former Speaker of the House Newt Gingrich released an attack ad against former governor of Massachusetts and fellow presidential candidate Mitt Romney, criticizing his French skills.

 The video above shows Romney speaking French while promoting the 2002 Salt Lake City Winter Olympics.
 In the 1960s, Romney lived in France for two and a half years on a Mormon mission trip, which is where he picked up the language.

 Former Secretary of State Condoleezza Rice studied Russian when she was in college at the University of Denver.
 At the time, she was so enthralled with Russian culture, she named her car after her favorite Russian opera, Boris Godunov.
 She continued her studies of the Russian language at Moscow State University in the summer of 1979.
 In her book Extraordinary, Ordinary People: A Memoir of Family, she refers to herself at that point in her life as “a budding Soviet specialist.”

 Rice rarely uses her language skills in public, making her one of the lesser-known bilingual politicians.
 The video above shows an interview she did with a Russian radio station in 2005.